AMARESLYY/Practice-Amaresly/README.md

 8. **Accessibility:**
    - Implement accessibility best practices to make the platform usable for everyone.
    - Provide alternative text for images and videos.

-9. **Profile Customization:**
-   - Allow users to customize their profile layout and appearance.
-   - Add personal blogs or additional sections to the profile.

 10. **Admin Dashboard:**
     - Admin panel for managing users and content.